robyftp/Tree/README.md

-## What did the dog say to the two trees?
-Bark bark.
+## What creature is smarter than a talking parrot?
+A spelling bee.